TypeFox/typir/documentation/getting-started.md

 const typir = createTypirServices<MyDSLAstType>();
 ```

-This type system is enriched now by types and relationships between the types according to the specifics of your language under development.
+This type system is going to be enriched now by types and relationships between the types according to the specifics of your language under development.
 All types and relationships are created using the type system instance `typir`, e.g.

 ```typescript
 // create two primitive types